scala/docs.scala-lang/_overviews/core/custom-collections.md

 to implement `iterator` to make the generic collection operations (such as `foldLeft`, `count`, etc.) work on `Capped` collections.
 Here we implement it by using indexed access.

+Last, we override `className` to return the name of the collection, “Capped1”.
+This name is used by the `toString` operation.

 Here are some interactions with the `Capped1` collection: